PmagPy/2023_MagIC_Tutorial/2_PmagGUI_intro/README.md

 <img src="images/Specimens_Table_Dialog.png" width="300"/>

 2. We have some additional choices to make within the next dialog box as pertain to the sample.
 In this case, it makes sense to save the site directions in both geographic and tilt-corrected coordinates.
 We can also have Demag GUI calculate the virtual geomagnetic pole (VGP) position.
 By checking the age box, we can add age information as well.
-In this case, the lava flow that was studied is bracketed by an underlying tuff with an U-Pb date of 1084.35 Ma and a pink-colored rhyolite lava flow at the top of the Michipicoten Island Formation with an U-Pb data of 1083.52 Ma.
+In this case, the lava flow that was studied is within a succession of basalts that is bracketed by an underlying tuff with an U-Pb date of 1084.35 ± 0.20 Ma and an overlying extrusive rhyolite lava flow at the top of the Michipicoten Island Formation with an U-Pb data of 1083.52 ± 0.23 Ma.

 <img src="images/Results_Table_Dialog_w_age.png" width="450"/>